 SCRIPTURE REFERENCES FOR THIS SERMON:

 19 Gideon went and prepared a young goat, along with unleavened bread made from an ephah of flour.
 He put the meat in a basket and the broth in a pot.
 He brought the food to him under the oak tree and presented it to him.
 20 God’s angel said to him, “Put the meat and unleavened bread on this rock, and pour out the broth.”
 Gideon did as instructed.
-21 The Lord’s angel touched the meat and the unleavened bread with the tip of his staff.
+21 The angel of the Lord touched the meat and the unleavened bread with the tip of his staff.
 Fire flared up from the rock and consumed the meat and unleavened bread.
-The Lord’s angel then disappeared.
+The angel of the Lord then disappeared.

-22 When Gideon realized that it was the Lord’s angel, he said, “Oh no!
+22 When Gideon realized that it was the angel of the Lord, he said, “Oh no!
 Sovereign Lord!
-I have seen the Lord’s angel face to face!”
+I have seen the angel of the Lord face-to-face!”
 23 The Lord said to him, “You are safe!
-Do not be afraid!
+Do not be afraid.
 You are not going to die!”
 24 Gideon built an altar for the Lord there, and named it “The Lord is on friendly terms with me.”
 To this day it is still there in Ophrah of the Abiezrites.

 33 All the Midianites, Amalekites, and the people from the east assembled.
 They crossed the Jordan River and camped in the Jezreel Valley.
 34 The Lord’s Spirit took control of Gideon.
 He blew a trumpet, summoning the Abiezrites to follow him.
 35 He sent messengers throughout Manasseh and summoned them to follow him as well.
 He also sent messengers throughout Asher, Zebulun, and Naphtali, and they came up to meet him.